michal-klimek/barcodescan-sample/README.md

 ## Running unit tests
 In order to run unit test just select **Start unit tests** from the "hamburger" menu.
 I suggest to tap *Reset App* prior to runnint tests.

+## APK File
+The file is attached to the Jira Task